arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![Fill in school information for the new Space](assets/fillschoolinfo.png)

 Congratulations!
-Now you own a Shared Space linked to your Arduino account.
+Now you own a shared space linked to your Arduino account.
 In the next section we will show you how to add members into your space and make it lively.

 ## Adding members to a Shared Space